Police: Mother of infant who froze in 1988 won’t be charged

 MERIDEN, Conn.
-(AP) — DNA testing has helped police identify the mother of an infant who was found frozen to death in a Connecticut parking lot in 1988, but she is not expected to face charges because of the age of the crime, authorities announced Tuesday.
+(AP) — DNA testing has helped police identify the mother of an infant who was found frozen to death in a Connecticut parking lot in 1988, but she is not expected to face charges because of how long ago the crime was, authorities announced Tuesday.

 Meriden Police Chief Jeffry Cossette said the mother was Karen Kuzmak Roche, who was 25 when the baby’s body was found wrapped in blankets on Jan.
 2, 1988.
 Cossette said investigators believe the infant was left in the parking lot five days before he was found.